eXascaleInfolab/clubmark/README.md

 It is possible to have multiple input directories with similarly named files inside, which represent different instances / snapshots of the datasets.
 In such case, the results are produced per each snapshot, plus aggregated weighted average over all snapshots.
 This is useful to avoid occasional bias to the specific instance or to analyze evolving networks.
 If any application is crashed, the crash is logged and does not affect execution of the remaining applications.
 The benchmark can be terminated by the timeout or manually.
-*automatic extension / backup* of the already existent results to the timestamped .gzip archives on the benchmarking re-execution.
+*automatic extension / back up* of the already existent results to the timestamped .gzip archives on the benchmarking re-execution.
 *logging of traces (stdout) and errors (stderr)* (outputs of the executables and their runtime statistics) for each executable and for the benchmarking framework itself;